JoaoRodrigues/sc-teaching/intermediate-python-2020/Intermediate_Python_Workshop.md

             )
             print(city)
 ```

-The name, state, latitude, and longitude of each city are attributes of the City dataclass, which we can query by doing `city.name`, for example.
-Besides their simplified syntax, compared to regular, classes, dataclasses also automatically implement a variety of special methods, such as comparison operators.
-We can also extend them by adding our own methods, as we will see soon.
-This added flexibility is why we prefer them to using dictionaries to store city information.

 Now we need to find a way to store cities so that they are searchable.
 Here, dictionaries are the perfect data structure.
 Unlike lists, dictionaries are blazingly fast at retrieving their members.
 We just need to decide what will be the key for each city.
 Looking at our input function, a combination of name and state seems to suffice: `"San Francisco, CA" is a simple enough input for our users that we can easily translate into a searchable query.
 Let's implement that: